hipagesgroup/hyperkops/README.md

 ## Starting Hyperkops Monitor

 After installation with pip, the Monitor can be started from the command line.
-The arguments can either be provided within the command line arguments or they are inherited from environmental variables.
+The arguments can either be provided within the command line arguments or they can be inherited from environmental variables.

 |Command Line Argument | Environmental Variable | Description | Default Value|
 | -------------------- |:----------------------:|:-----------:|------------:|